-Afreximbank announces opening of registration for 2026 certificate of trade finance in Africa
+Afreximbank Announces Opening Of Registration For 2026 Certificate Of Trade Finance In Africa

-(MENAFN- News.Africa-Wire) CAIRO, Egypt, March 18, 2026/ -- The Afreximbank Academy (AFRACAD) ( has announced the opening of registration for its 2026 Certificate of Trade Finance in Africa (COTFIA), one of its flagship programmes designed to strengthen Afric’’s trade finance capacity by enhancing trade-related skills and addressing critical capacity gaps, enabling the continent to compete more effectively in global markets.
+The Afreximbank Academy (AFRACAD) ( ) has announced the opening of registration for its 2026 Certificate of Trade Finance in Africa (COTFIA), one of its flagship programmes designed to strengthen Africa's trade finance capacity by enhancing trade-related skills and addressing critical capacity gaps, enabling the continent to compete more effectively in global markets.

 According to AFRACAD, registration for the programme, which is open to banking professionals and other practitioners interested in the area of trade finance, will end on 31 May 2026.